 In addition, the 5G System is designed to have flexibility for controlling network access based on radio access technologies and frequency bands, directing a UE to a specific public or private network, serving the UE with a different set of core network functional entities, and routing user data to specific service networks, with all this being accomplished in a differentiated manner via logical separation.
-The 5G network components can therefore be tailored to serve specific groups of users and applications based on their subscriptions and/or The 5G system supports a wide variety of access network (optionally) the configuration of the UEs.
-(AN) types besides 5G RANs.
-These are called non-3GPP ANs.
+The 5G network components can therefore be tailored to serve specific groups of users and applications based on their subscriptions and/or (optionally) the configuration of the UEs.